civicrm/civicrm-dev-docs/docs/extensions/civix.md

 meeting your needs you may copy it instead and then customise the PHP, SQL and templates.

-To make a new search based on an existing search determine the class-name of the original search class within the `civicrm/CRM/Contact/Form/Search/Custom` within the CiviCRM source tree.
+To make a new search based on an existing search first determine the name of the original search class within the `civicrm/CRM/Contact/Form/Search/Custom` directory of CiviCRM source tree.
 Then run the "generate:search" command from within your module directory.

 For example, the zipcode search is in the class